Larisa Latynina: Gymnastics career

 In 1956, at the age of 21, Latynina made her Olympic debut at the Melbourne Olympic Games.
 In the all-around event, she fought off stiff competition to win gold.
 She finished first in the vault, second in the uneven bars and in the exercise on the floor and fourth in the balancing beam.
-She also led the Soviet Union in Team Event to victory.
+She also led the Soviet Union to victory in the Team Event.
+Her first Olympic gold medal Latynina gifted to her first coach Sotnychenko who kept it until his death.
+Later the wife of Sotnychenko returned the medal to Latynina.
+Also, following her success in Australia, she was awarded with the high sports title of the Merited Master of Sports of the USSR.
+Latynina won all gold medals at the 1957 European championship in gymnastics.
+For all her sports achievements in 1957 she was honored with the Order of Lenin.
+Around that time, she with her first husband Ivan Latynin from Leningrad who also studied in Kyiv.
+She graduated from the Institute with honors.

 After a very successful World Championships in 1958 (winning five out of six titles despite competing whilst four months pregnant and medaling in every event), Latynina was the favorite for the 1960 Summer Olympics in Rome.
 In the all-around event, she led the Soviet Union to take the first four places, thereby also securing a win in the team competition by a margin of nine points.
 Latynina defended her floor title, took silver medals in the balance beam and uneven bars events, and bronze in the vault competition.